Sense about Science: Projects

 Sense about Science publishes guides to different areas of science in partnership with experts.
-These include: Making Sense of Uncertainty, Making Sense of Allergies, Making Sense of Drug Safety Science, Making Sense of Crime, Making Sense of Statistics, Making Sense of Screening and Making Sense of GM.
+These include: Responsible Handover Framework, Data Science: A Guide for Society, Making Sense of Nuclear, Making Sense of Uncertainty, Making Sense of Allergies, Making Sense of Drug Safety Science, Making Sense of Testing, Making Sense of Crime, Making Sense of Statistics, Making Sense of Screening and Making Sense of GM.

 Sense about Science runs the Voice of Young Science programme to help early career scientists engage in public debates.
-Sense About Science hosts an annual lecture.

 Since its founding, Sense about Science has contributed to UK public debates about such subjects as alternative medicine, "detoxification" products and detox diets, genetically modified food, avian influenza, chemicals and health, "electrosmog", vaccination, weather and climate, nuclear power, and the use and utility of peer review.
 Sense about Science encourages scientists to explain to the public the value of peer review in determining which reports should be taken seriously.
 Director Tracey Brown describes such critical thinking as crucial to preventing public health scares based on unpublished information.